 You normally don't have any use for a Sapphire Crystal, because you neither buy a catalyst the protector nor a Tear of the Goddess.

-(If you always want to start with Boots of Speed or Amplifying Tome you should consider Greater Seal of Scaling Mana Regeneration to compensate your lack of mana regeneration.)
+(If you always want to start with Boots or Amplifying Tome you should consider Greater Seal of Scaling Mana Regeneration to compensate your lack of mana regeneration.)

 When you go back for the first time (or die) you have to decide whether you want to buy Chalice of Harmony to spam Arcanopulse or skip it to buy your first damage item.